joinpursuit/API-Scavenger-Hunt/README.md

 ### Bonuses

-1. Take a look at the upcoming lessons to learn how to make make network requests with JavaScript (hint: `fetch`).
+1. Take a look at the upcoming lessons to learn how to make network requests with JavaScript (hint: `fetch`).
    Since you previously had build a simple Todos App with HTML and now you know how to manipulate the DOM, add some JS to try to connect your Todos app to this API so that todos you enter in the page are saved to the API.
 Marking a todo as complete or uncompleted should work.